gilesp1729/LoftyCAD/README.md

 - Allow multiple materials

 # Files handled
+- Native (LCD) format is human-readable
 - Export triangle meshes as STL, AMF, OBJ, OFF
 - Import STL, AMF, OBJ, OFF to groups containing meshes as volumes
 - Always output full normals

 # Works in progress
 - Allow manipulation of triangle meshes: smooth extrusion, refinement, and more
-- Bezier surfaces (compound curves)
-- Axially symmetric objects (volumes of revolution)
+- Axially symmetric objects (bodies of revolution)
 - Lofting (a nod to the original Lofty, which is LoftyCAD's spiritual ancestor)

 # Installing LoftyCAD from the prebuilt installer